2 Nautical Days in Nice

 Avenue Jean Médecin

 After getting settled in your lodging, begin your first day in Nice strolling down Avenue Jean Médecin, Nice’s main shopping street with luxury boutiques and department stores.
-While I had expected to do most of my commercial damage in Paris, I had to physically restrain myself to keep from making more purchases in Nice.
-The boutiques lining this avenue have an incredibly interesting array of items on display, as the aesthetic isn’t as coastal as true islands, yet incorporates many of the breezy styles you’d expect to find in the Mediterranean.
+While I expected to do most of my commercial damage in Paris, I had to seriously restrain myself from making more purchases in Nice.
+The boutiques lining this avenue which intersects with Rue Massena have an incredibly interesting array of items on display, as the aesthetic isn’t as coastal as true islands, yet incorporates many of the breezy styles you’d expect to find in the Mediterranean.

 Upon passing By Colette, I knew I had stumbled into my dream store.
-Bold, bright, quirky, and eccentric pieces line the walls, with colorful jewelry, accessories, and tchotchkes filling any gaps along the way.
-In here my mission to not spend any more money on clothes came to a grinding halt, and I walked out with a blue stripe and cheetah print button down, black clogs studded with silver charms, and a large gold flower ring for under $100!
+Bold, bright, quirky, and eccentric pieces line the walls, with colorful jewelry, accessories, and tchotchkes filling any space along the way.
+In this store my mission to not spend any more money on clothes came to a grinding halt, and I walked out with a blue striped and cheetah print button down, black clogs studded with silver charms, and a large gold flower ring for under $100!
 Do yourself a favor and make a stop inside.

 Along the way, you’ll pass the beautiful Basilique Notre-Dame de l’Assomption, a vast neo-Gothic church from 1864 recognized for its imposing twin towers and sparkling stained glass windows.